8 min read

 Published on

-The European Union’s Markets in Crypto-Assets Regulation (MiCA) officially came into effect in 2024, setting a harmonized framework for crypto-asset service providers across the bloc.
-By 2025, every business engaging in crypto-asset services—exchanges, wallet providers, and custodians—needs a MiCA-compliant license, officially known as the Virtual Asset Service Provider (VASP) license.
-This guide explains the requirements, process, and strategies to secure your MiCA VASP license in 2025.
+The European Union’s Markets in Crypto-Assets Regulation (MiCA), which came into force in 2024, has now become the standard regulatory framework for crypto-asset service providers across the EU.
+By 2026, any business offering crypto-related services—such as exchanges, custodial wallets, or brokerage—must operate under a MiCA-compliant authorization, commonly referred to as a VASP license.
+This guide outlines the key requirements, application process, and practical strategies to successfully obtain a MiCA VASP license in 2026.

 Understanding MiCA and Its Scope